ggerganov/llama.cpp/examples/llava/MobileVLM-README.md

 The implementation is based on llava, and is compatible with llava and mobileVLM.
 The usage is basically same as llava.

-Notice: The overall process of model inference for both **MobilVLM** and **MobilVLM_V2** models is the same, but the process of model conversion  is a little different.
+Notice: The overall process of model inference for both **MobileVLM** and **MobileVLM_V2** models is the same, but the process of model conversion  is a little different.
 Therefore, using MobiVLM as an example, the different conversion step will be shown.

 ## Usage
 Build with cmake or run `make llava-cli` to build it.